Work in prison

 In general, the employment relationship ends if the parties have agreed or if an event has occurred during the detention.

-The prison employment contract may also be terminated in the event of the prisoner's professional insufficiency, for the needs of the service or for economic reasons.
+The prison employment contract may also be terminated if the prisoner is unfit for work, for the purposes of the service or for economic reasons.

 General case